 If you have a faith or are seeking answers to the big questions then this could be a place to explore the questions you ask yourself.
 What has been your journey through faith?
 What supports your perspective and what hinders it?
 How do you experience your faith and how does that impact on your life?
-This is not a place for guilt or conversion but a space to be connect to yourself and be true to your journey.
+This is not a place for guilt but a space to connect to yourself and be true to your journey.

 Contact me to find out about my next public therapeutic writing sessions to try this out for yourself.
 I am also able to run themed groups for small organisations or charities.
 A good starting point is my book on self reflection.
 For Testimonials go here.